Austria's 'Ibiza-gate' video: What we know

-A sensational video that appeared Friday has already led to the resignation of Austria's Vice-Chancellor Heinz-Christian Strache and brought down the coalition government, with a turbulent campaign now in prospect for early elections.
+A sensational hidden-camera recording has brought down Austria's coalition government, with a turbulent campaign now in prospect for early elections, expected to be held in autumn.

-Here's what we know about the video, whose authenticity Strache has confirmed.
+Here's what we know about the video, in which the then leader of the far-right Freedom Party (FPOe) Heinz-Christian Strache is seen appearing to offer public contracts in return for campaign help.

+The revelations led to his resignation as party leader and vice chancellor on May 18.

 - What is in the video? -

-Two German newspapers, the Sueddeutsche Zeitung (SZ) and Der Spiegel, published extracts from the video, which is more than six hours long.

-It was recorded in a luxury villa on the Balearic island of Ibiza in July 2017, just three months before Strache led his far-right Freedom Party (FPOe) into Austria's last parliamentary elections.
+The video, more than six hours long, was recorded in a luxury villa on the Balearic island of Ibiza in July 2017, just three months before Strache led the FPOe into Austria's last parliamentary elections.

-She is introduced to him as "Alyona Makarova", purportedly the niece of Russian oligarch Igor Makarov.
+She is introduced to him as "Alyona Makarova", purportedly the niece of Russian oligarch Igor Makarov -- who has told the Russian edition of Forbes magazine that he has no nieces.

-Johann Gudenus, one of Strache's trusted aides, is also seen, serving as interpreter for part of the time.
+Strache's party colleague and trusted aide Johann Gudenus and Gudenus's wife are also present.

+"Makarova" is accompanied by a male associate, who also remains off camera.

 - What does Strache say? -

-The most damaging part is the discussion of how "Makarova" might take control of the Kronen Zeitung, Austria's largest-circulation tabloid and use it to promote his campaign.
+The most damaging part is the discussion of how "Makarova" might take control of the Kronen Zeitung, Austria's largest-circulation tabloid, and use it to help the FPOe's campaign.

-"If she takes over the Kronen Zeitung and is able to give us a push three weeks before the election, then we can talk about everything," Strache says.

-He expresses admiration for Austrian investor Heinrich Pecina, saying he "bought up all Hungarian media for Orban over the past 15 years and prepared them for him".

-Strache then spells out the terms of the quid pro quo, saying the woman should specify which sectors most interested her.

-"Then we'll take a look at what is most beneficial," Strache says, notably saying that he would arrange for public construction tenders currently awarded to Austrian giant Strabag to be given to her instead.
+In return, Strache says he would arrange for public construction tenders currently awarded to Austrian giant Strabag to be given to her instead.

-It is made clear at several points that the woman's money is of dubious provenance, with a man accompanying her saying it was not "actually entirely legal", but Strache remains unfazed.

-As for party financing, Strache appears to suggest a scheme to avoid legal scrutiny using an FPOe-linked foundation.
+Amid a welter of other embarrassing statements, Strache also appears to suggest a scheme through which political donations could avoid legal scrutiny by using an FPOe-linked foundation.

-"The foundation is a non-profit one, it doesn't have anything to do with the party.
-Then you don't need to register anything with the Court of Audit," he says.

 - Who is 'Alyona Makarova'? -

-The woman's true identity is a mystery.
-The FPOe say that she first made contact with Gudenus several months before the recording.
+The FPOe says that she first made contact with Gudenus several months before the recording through the Vienna-based lawyer M. and Julian H.

-The woman reportedly said she wanted to buy some hunting grounds from Gudenus at five times its actual value.
+Gudenus says the woman wanted to buy some hunting grounds from him, apparently at five times its actual value.

-She then displayed interest in wider investments in Austria and built up a rapport with Gudenus which led to the meeting in Ibiza.
+Julian H. then built up a rapport with Gudenus which led to the evening in Ibiza, as well as several subsequent meetings.

-Igor Makarov has told the Russian edition of Forbes magazine that he has no nieces.

 At one point in the video Strache seems to realise he's been set up -- he says the woman's toenails are too dirty to belong to a rich Russian woman.